Getting Started with Running

 One item of clothing that is essential for most women is a decent sports bra.
 There are many shock absorbing varieties available.
 Get it fitted properly and stay comfortable.

-GPS watches and heart rate monitors can be great fun and really useful for monitoring and analysis.
-If you're really keen there's no harm investing in one, but it's best to run to effort when starting out rather than fretting about the specifics of your performance at each session.
+GPS watches and heart rate monitors can be great fun and really useful for monitoring and analysing your runs.
+If you're really keen there's no harm investing in one, but it's best to focus on running effort when starting out rather than fretting about the specifics of your performance at each session.
+If training by heart rate sounds appealing, then at some point you may like to investigate heart rate zone training

 Activity trackers are becoming more and more popular and many of these double up as sports watches.